ISISDataPolicy/policy/data_policy.md

 2.7 The term ‘on-line catalogue’ pertains to a computer database of metadata containing links to raw data files, that can be accessed by a variety of methods, including (but not limited to) web browsers.

-2.8 The term ‘DAaaS’ stands for Data Analysis as a Service and pertains to a platform that users can access to manually analyse and reduce data.
+2.8 The term ‘facility-provided computing infrastructure’ pertains to computing infrastructure provided by the ISIS facility.

 2.9 The term ‘long-term’ means a minimum of ten years.